Reducing Two-Way Ranging Variance by Signal-Timing Optimization: DS-TWR Timing Optimization

 A constant distance throughout ranging is commonly assumed, but this assumption introduces larger errors for longer response delays.
 To address this, assume the less-restrictive case of no relative acceleration between the transceivers.
 In this case, the three ToF measurements shown in Figure~\ref{fig:ds_twr} are of different distances, and are related by

 where $t_\mathrm{f}^i$ is the ToF of the $i^\text{th}$ message, $\bar{v} = v / c$, $v$ is the rate of change of the distance between transceivers, and $c$ is the speed of light.
 Note that motion during the intervals $\Delta t^{32}$ and $\Delta t^{53}$ is addressed since the intervals are in the order of milliseconds.
-Meanwhile, ToF is in the order of nanoseconds for short range measurements, so motion in between time of transmission and reception is negligible.
+Meanwhile, ToF is much shorter for short range measurements as discussed in Section \ref{sec:intro}, so motion in between time of transmission and reception is negligible.

 The computed ToF measurement using the DS-TWR protocol in the absence of clock offsets, skews, and timestamping noise is then